buildbot/buildbot/master/docs/developer/auth.rst

 The most common implementation of this sort of authentication is oAuth2.
 Many big internet service companies are providing oAuth2 services to identify their users.
-Most oAuth2 services provide authentication and user information in the same api.
+Most oAuth2 services provide authentication and user information in the same API.

 The following process is used for third-party authentication:

-* The web browser connects to buildbot ui
+* The web browser connects to the Buildbot UI
-* A session cookie is created, but user is not yet authenticated.
+* A session cookie is created, but the user is not yet authenticated.
   The UI adds a widget entitled ``Login via GitHub`` (or whatever third party is configured)
 * When the user clicks on the widget, the UI fetches ``/auth/login``, which returns a bare URL on ``github.com``.
   The UI loads that URL in the browser, with an effect similar to a redirect.